Rose of sharon

 - Is Rose of sharon good for the Colorado Front Range?

-- Yes.
-Rose of sharon is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Rose of sharon is a well-suited shrub for Colorado's Front Range.

 - How big does Rose of sharon get?